 “In the moment” is a short film made by Harry T. Tregilgas as part of his Flinders University Media Studies degree, in collaboration with Arts in Health at Flinders Medical Centre, that celebrates how therapeutic sound and music can make a difference to patients, their families and staff.
 Sound healing is arguably as old as sound itself.
 Sixty years of evidence based research solidly place music in the hospital environment as a useful adjunct to medical interventions.
 Studies show that there is a cellular response to sound in humans and this film brings to an audience, the full and real effects of Heather’s work in the hospital environment.
 Short, hand-drawn, animated sequences by Lachlan Murray are interspersed in the film, describing visually the heightened effects of music on patients.
 The viewer is taken inside the Hospital walls and wards as part of the sound/ music work involved in the Arts in Health program at FMC.
 Heart warming scenes in wards at Flinders Medical Centre open this film as we witness musician Heather Frahn working with a brand new baby and its mother.
 In another scene a family group sits in a bedside vigil with an elderly family member, all are transfixed in unspoken communication by Heather Frahn’s sound and vibration created in the room with simple instruments and vocals.”

-As part of Heather’s ongoing efforts to promote the value of Arts in Health she has also written several published articles for Innerself Newspaper about sound, music, and meditation, and was invited to write a feature article “A Prayer Without Words” in The Art of Healing, Australian magazine.
+During Heather’s time working at Arts in Health at FMC, she has also wrote several published articles for Innerself Newspaper about sound, music, and meditation, and was invited to write a feature article “A Prayer Without Words” in The Art of Healing, Australian magazine.

-Patient Referrals: If you, or someone you know is a patient in Flinders Medical Centre, you can make a referral for an Arts in Health facilitator to visit you with either relaxing music, arts and craft activities, story and poetry writing, and music performances.
+Patient Referrals: Even though Heather is no longer part of the program, Arts in Health at FMC is still on offer to patients.
+So if you, or someone you know is a patient in Flinders Medical Centre, you can make a referral for an Arts in Health facilitator to visit you with either relaxing music, arts and craft activities, story and poetry writing, and music performances.
 For more information please visit this webpage on the SA Health website [link]